Does this test have other names?

 This test measures the amount of bilirubin in your blood.
 Your body makes bilirubin

-well your liver is working.
+check how well your liver is working.

 Why do I need this test?

 You may need this test if the results of a total bilirubin blood test are abnormal.

 When total bilirubin is abnormal, it is important to measure direct and indirect bilirubin